mamudjoof/Cleaning-ESPN-Data-Using-SQL/README.md

 + Removed unnecessary columns that did not contribute to the analysis, such as certain numeric indicators.
 + Handled duplicate entries by identifying and removing duplicate player records based on key characteristics.

- # DATA ANALYSIS AND QUERIES
+ # Data Analysis And Queries
 + Calculated the career length for each player by subtracting the start year from the end year.
 + Aggregated data to determine average career length across all players and identified the batting strike rate for players with careers longer than ten years.
 + Counted players who began their careers before 1960.